Fast Bayesian Basis Selection for Functional Data Representation with Correlated Errors: Real Data Analysis

-In this section, we apply our proposed method to the well-known motorcycle dataset available in the faraway R Package.
-This dataset has been extensively analyzed in the literature \citep{silverman1985, eilers1996, storlie2010, schiegg2012, souza2014}.
-It consists of 133 measurements of head acceleration (in units of g) taken over time during a simulated motorcycle accident.
+First, we analyze the \pck{mcycle} dataset available in the \pck{faraway} \R package, which has been extensively analyzed in the literature \citep{silverman1985, eilers1996, storlie2010, schiegg2012, mraoui2024, goepp2025}.
+A detailed description of the data is provided by \cite{souza2014}.
+The dataset consists of 133 measurements of head acceleration (in units of g) taken over time (in milliseconds) during a simulated motorcycle accident.
 We jittered the time points by adding a small random noise to them, because some time points have multiple acceleration measurements, which impedes the use of smoothing methods.

-We applied our proposed method to represent the motorcycle data using 20 cubic B-splines basis functions ($K = 20$).
-To initialize the scale parameter $\delta_2^*$ of the variational distribution of the noise variance $\sigma^2$ in our algorithm, we consider the mean square error from a regression spline with 20 basis functions.
-Specifically, $\delta_2^*$ is set so that the initial mean of the variational distribution of $\sigma^2$ matches the mean square error obtained from the fitted B-splines, with a sufficiently large variance.
+We applied our proposed method to represent the motorcycle dataset as a smooth function considering three initial sets of cubic B-splines basis functions to perform selection.
+These correspond to $K = 15, 20, 30$ equally spaced basis functions.
+We select the optimal set based on the generalized cross-validation (GCV) criterion \citep{craven1978}.
+The GCV values for $K = 15, 20, 30$ were $520.0588$, $518.5663$, and $523.3633$ respectively.
+Therefore, we chose the results for the set with $K = 20$ as the optimal set to represent the data.
+Additionally, to initialize the scale parameter $\delta_2^*$ of the variational distribution of the noise variance $\sigma^2$ in our variational EM algorithm, we consider the mean square error from a regression splines with 50 basis functions.
+Specifically, $\delta_2^*$ is set so that the initial mean of the variational distribution of $\sigma^2$ matches the mean square error obtained from the fitted regression splines.
 We set the correlation decay parameter $w = 10$ and $\lambda_2^* = 100$.
-For the inverse-gamma prior distribution of $\sigma^2$, we consider a large prior mean (e.g., 30) and a large prior variance (e.g., 10).
+For the inverse-gamma prior distribution of $\sigma^2$, we consider a large prior mean (e.g., 50) and a large prior variance (e.g., 300).
 For the inverse-gamma prior distribution of $\tau^2$, we consider a non-informative prior.
 As in the simulated studies, we initially include all basis functions in the data representation.
 The ELBO convergence threshold was set to 0.001.

-We compare our proposed method with three commonly used approaches for smoothing functional data.
-Unlike our method, these alternative approaches cannot fit multiple curves simultaneously.
-However, because the motorcycle data is represented as a single curve, we can compare the performance of our approach with regression splines, LASSO \citep{tibshirani1996}, and Bayesian LASSO \citep{park2008}.
-For all methods, we use the same number and set of basis functions.
-In the cases of the Bayesian Lasso and Lasso, we utilize the matrix of basis functions as the input for the design matrix.